jaimetur/PhotoMigrator/help/0-configuration-file.md

-# ⚙️ Configuration File (default: 'Config.ini')
+# ⚙️ Configuration File

-You can see the default Config.ini file here:
+You can see the default Configuration File ('Config.ini' by default) below:

 >```
 ># Configuration for Google Takeout